Shaping Our Heritage Exhibit- Celebrating Traditional Arts Apprenticeships in New Hampshire

 Lunch-time Craft Demonstrations at the Gallery:

-Visitors were invited to spend their lunch hour at the exhibit and learn more about traditional crafts on Wednesdays, 11 am to 2 pm
+Visitors were invited to spend their lunch hour at the exhibit and learn more about traditional crafts, 11 am to 2 pm

 June 13, 2012: Western Abenaki Basket Making - Sherry & Bill Gould